embrace-io/embrace-docs/content/react-native/integration/add-embrace-sdk.md

 ---

-There's a little more configuration we have to do to setup the uploading of symbol files.
+There's a little more configuration we have to do to set up the uploading of symbol files.
 You'll be learning about that next.

 {{< button relref="/react-native/integration/upload-symbol-files" >}}On to Uploading Symbol Files{{< /button >}}